-In the 21st century, the role played by the justice system is expected to gain more weight due to various social changes, including changes from the current "advance control and regulation" society to a "post review and remedy" society.
+In the 21st century, the justice system is expected to play a gaining role due to various social changes, including changes from the current "advance control and regulation" society to a "post review and remedy" society.
 Therefore, it is now time to reinforce the functions of the legal services and to establish a new legal system which is readily accessible to the general public.

-From the viewpoint of having jurisdiction over the justice system, the Ministry of Justice is ready to take appropriate measures to fulfill requirements in the new coming period taking account of the aims of justice system reform.
+Being in charge of the justice system, the Ministry of Justice is ready to take appropriate measures to fulfill requirements in the new coming period giving due regard to the aims of the justice system reform.

 ||Establishment of the Justice System Reform Council (JSRC) within the Cabinet